This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 Following on from the chaos of August–September, Taylor was determined to come out swinging and in December, he flew to Lithuania to walk the floor of the factory while The Crown at Pantygelli's pods were being built.

-With Nick and Amy on FaceTime, he literally walked them through their units mid-production, checking details and confirming the finish matched their vision.
+With Nick and Amy on a live Zoom call, he literally walked them through their units mid-production, checking details and confirming the finish matched their vision.

 It was the moment the pod business stopped being theory and became real.